Upgrade to ECO100 Rate Plan

 Upgrading to ECO100 is a powerful action you can take that is good for the environment, and it's easy!

-It's an easy and cost-effective way to go green.
-ECO100 rates are just 1 cent per kilowatt hour more than ECOplus rates.
-For the average household, this premium is only about $4-5 more per month.
+It’s an easy and cost-effective way to go 100% renewable.
+ECO100 rates are just 1 cent per kilowatt hour more than ECOplus rates, increasing to 1.5 cents per kilowatt hour on January 1, 2025.
+For the average household, this premium is only about $4-5 more per month, or $6-7 more per month beginning in 2025.

-ECO100 is Green-e Energy certified, and meets the environmental and consumer-protection standards set forth by the nonprofit Center for Resource Solutions.
+ECO100 is Green-e Energy certified, and meets the environmental and consumer-protection standards set forth by the not-for-profit Center for Resource Solutions.
 Learn more at green-e.org.

-To view highlights of the conditions of your subscription, see the Price, Terms & Conditions.
+To view highlights of the conditions of your subscription, see the price, terms, and conditions.
+To view upcoming updates to our price, terms, and conditions effective January 2025, see our 2025 Price, Terms & Conditions.
 For a complete list of the resources included in ECO100, view the Prospective Product Content Label below.

 Green-e® Energy Certified New2 Renewables in ECO100 2024Generation location